 - a.
 IFRS 2 Share Based Payments: The amendments eliminate the diversity in practice in the classification and measurement of particular share-based payment transactions which are narrow in scope and address specific areas of classification and measurement.
-It is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted provided it is disclosed. - b.
+It is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted provided it is disclosed.
+The Company expects the impact of this standard on its financial statements to be negligible. - b.
 IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
-It is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted. - c.
+It is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
+The Company expects the impact of this standard on its financial statements to be additional disclosure. - c.
 IFRS 15 Revenue from Contracts with Customers: The amendments do not change the underlying principles of the standard, just clarify and offer some additional transition relief.
-The standard is effective for annual periods beginning on or after January 1, 2018. - d.
+The standard is effective for annual periods beginning on or after January 1, 2018.
+The Company expects the impact of this standard on its financial statements to be negligible. - d.
 IFRS 16 Leases: This standard establishes principles for the recognition, measurement, presentation and disclosure of leases, with the objective of ensuring that lessees and lessors provide relevant information that faithfully represents those transactions.
 The standard is effective for annual periods beginning on or after January 1, 2019.
+The Company has not yet assessed the potential impact of the application of this standard.